rakshith0609/rakshith-vsd_hdp/README.md

 ![incomp if synth](https://user-images.githubusercontent.com/112770970/221235733-9426a6fe-b288-4430-9b38-e4e33bf6943b.JPG)

-- It can be seen that latch is inferred as shown above.
+- It can be seen that a latch is inferred as shown above.

 ### Incomplete Case statements
 - Simulation